bcaregnani/SE209/README.md

-# My new project
+# SE209

-This is the default README.md.
-Please edit me.
+System on Chip (SoC) project within the framework of the course SE209 at Telecom Paris.